riotkit-org/libre-etherpad/README.md

 Authors
 -------

-Based on fantastic work of [Nicholas Wilde](https://github.com/nicholaswilde/docker-etherpad)
+Based on fantastic work of [Etherpad authors and contributors](https://github.com/ether/etherpad-lite)